Variable#

 Or to provide initial values for a nonlinear problem:

-c.l[t] = 4*cinit[t]
+c.l[t] = 4 * cinit[t]

-It is also possible to do an assignment without any index to scalar variables:
+Unlike assignment to scalar parameters, it is also possible to do an assignment without any index to scalar variables:

-v.l = 5
+phi.l = 5

 Remember that the order is important in assignments, and notice that the two pairs of statements below produce very different results.
 In the first case, the lower bound for c['1985'] will be 0.01, but in the second, the lower bound is 1.